 - Default Password: admin

-Step 4, Enabling DDNS functions in your Asus router and make sure you select “www.No-IP.com” as your Server for DDNS.
+Step 4: Enable DDNS functions in your Asus router and make sure you select “www.noip.com” as your server for DDNS.

-- Server: You will need to use the following settings;
+You will need to use the following settings:

-- Username or email address: Enter in your No-IP.com account username or email address.
+- Username or email address: Enter your No-IP account username or email address.

-- Password or DDNS Key: No-IP.com account password.
+- Password or DDNS Key: Enter your No-IP account password.

 That’s it!
-As long as your Asus router is actively running, the device will check your IP address every few minutes and if it has changed we will send a notification to your account and update the desired host with the new IP address.
-This, will essentially prevent you from losing a connection simply because your IP address changed.
+As long as your Asus router is actively running, the device will check your IP address every few minutes.
+If it has changed we will update the desired host with the new IP address.
+This will prevent you from losing a connection simply because your IP address changed.